Need to talk? Call 1800 882 436.

 What are the symptoms of UTIs during pregnancy?

-Common symptoms of a UTI during pregnancy are similar to those that you might experience at any other time, and include:
+Common UTI symptoms in pregnancy are similar to those that happen with any UTI.
+They include:

-• a burning sensation when you pass urine
+• pain or a burning sensation when you pass urine (wee)

-• feeling the urge to urinate more often than usual
+• feeling the need to urinate more often than usual

 • urinating before you reach the toilet ('leaking' or incontinence)